 Importance of brand identity and consistency

-brand identity reflecting the story of a brand
+brand identity reflecting a story of a brand

 To help us understand the importance of brand identity and visual communication better.
 Also, explain why the organisational image has to be consistent with the organisation’s values and behaviours, please read the following stories and participate.

-Imagine an Educated Environmentalist who has been protecting the natural heritage for 25 years, at the same time highlighting our dependency on it.
+Now imagine an Educated Environmentalist who has been protecting the natural heritage all her/his life.
+Furthermore, s/he was highlighting our dependency on the vulnerable ecosystems we are a part of.
 Organising community events and rallies, publishing articles and papers.
 Also, lobbying government while encouraging people to change their consumerist habits.

 Now the person is standing opposite you.

-What does the person look, what does this person wear and in which colours, fabrics and labels?
+What does the person look like, what does this person wear and in which colours, fabrics and labels?
 What are their most used words and phrases expressed with importance?
 Does the person have any evidence to support their claims, values and beliefs?
 What hobbies and interests do they pursue?